chrissimpkins/Crunch/README.md

 ## About

-Crunch is an OS X tool for PNG image file optimization.
+Crunch is a macOS tool for PNG image file optimization.
 It combines selective bit depth, color type, and color palette reduction with zopfli DEFLATE compression algorithm encoding using embedded versions of the pngquant and zopflipng PNG optimization tools.
 This leads to a significant file size gain at the expense of longer file optimization processing times and relatively modest decrease in image quality (see example images below).

 Mean percent original file size for the 21 files included in Cédric Louvrier's [PNG Test Corpus files](http://css-ig.net/images/png-test-corpus.zip) with Crunch v0.9.0 vs. other commonly used PNG optimization applications are: